0xSyhn/0xSyhn/README.md

 ## 📬 Contact Me

-If you have any questions, collaborations, or just want to chat about machine learning, feel free to reach out to me:
+If you have any questions, collaborations, or just want to chat, feel free to reach out to me:

 - LinkedIn: https://www.linkedin.com/in/sayhan-ali-368726221/
 - Email: sayhan.ali@gmail.com